Last Updated: September 24, 2020

 In providing the Agari services, Agari only processes personal data upon the documented instructions of its customers.
 To that end, Agari has template data processing agreements ready for use with its customers, which include the following provisions:

 Agari imposes confidentiality obligations on its authorized personnel who process the personal data.
 Agari has implemented measures to assist its customers in complying with data subjects’ rights and requests.

 We share data both with our affiliated companies within the Agari group and certain external third parties who are based outside the European Economic Area (“EEA”).
 Any such processing will involve an export of data outside of the EEA.
 We endeavor to ensure that people to whom we provide personal data hold it subject to appropriate safeguards and controls.
 Whenever we transfer our customers’ employees’ personal data out of the EEA to countries that have not been deemed to provide an adequate level of protection for personal data by the European Commission, we ensure a similar degree of protection is afforded to it by implementing the following safeguards:

 For example, our cloud storage provider is Amazon Web Services and we have entered into GDPR-compliant data processing terms, which incorporate by reference Model Contractual Clauses.

 Based on Agari’s understanding of GDPR, in consultation with other large, multinational organizations doing business in the EU, data containing personal data as defined by GDPR, including email addresses of individuals, may lawfully be transferred and reside outside the EEA for the purposes of processing such data to legitimately protect their organizations from cyberattacks.

-Per sections 5 and 7 of this document, it is Agari’s belief and assumption that it meets all current applicable data protection requirements as laid out by the GDPR for the purposes of cross border transfers of personal data.
+It is Agari’s belief and assumption that it meets all current applicable data protection requirements as laid out by the GDPR for the purposes of cross border transfers of personal data.

 For further information on Agari’s data protection practices, please contact firstname.lastname@example.org.